awell-health/awell-extensions/extensions/awell/README.md

 ### Add identifier to patient

-This action enables adding an identifier to the current patient.
-We recommend using the "Get patient by identifier" action first to verify if a patient with that identifier already exists.
-If the identifier isn't already associated with another patient, it's safe to add it to the current patient.
-If a match is found, implementing a strategy for deduplication is advisable.
+This action adds a unique identifier to the current patient's profile.
+It first checks if this identifier is already linked to another patient.
+If it's safe to add (no other patient has this identifier), it updates the current patient's profile.
+However, if the identifier is already in use by another patient, the action will stop and let you know to avoid duplicates.
+For best results, use the "Get patient by identifier" action first to check for any matches before adding a new identifier.

 ## Webhooks